smart-data-models/dataModel.ParksAndGardens/Garden/doc/spec_JA.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     style:
       description: 'Enum:''public, english, french, chinese, japanese, zen, rosarium, herb_garden, kitchen''.
-Garden''s style.'
+Garden''s style'
       enum:
         - chinese
         - english